mzsmakr/ATVConfiguration/README.md

-# ATVRooting
+# ATV configuration
-Rooting Procedure for ATVs
+Rooting Procedure for ATVs to pass saftynet